 NOTE: Logs also may be loaded onto the mill with a tractor or other equipment specifically designed for that purpose.

-5. Raise the clamp up to prevent the log from rolling of the bed.
+- 5. Raise the clamp up to prevent the log from rolling of the bed. - 6.
+Raise the clamp up/down lever.